MotraniDev/Khuissi-Caisse/memory-bank/progress.md

 - Complete localization for all UI elements

 ## Known Issues
-- Resource file integration needs to be properly configured for localization
+- Resource file integration has been implemented but may need refinement
-  - The Resources.resx file exists but Resources.Designer.cs is empty, needs proper configuration
+  - Resources.resx and Resources.Designer.cs are now properly configured
-  - Currently using hardcoded strings as a workaround
+  - Proper resource usage is now implemented in HomeViewModel
 - Need to ensure proper RTL layout across all views
 - Validation for Arabic input in forms
 - Serilog integration to be finalized